Wolfmyths/Genshin-Stopwatch/README.md

 ## Future Plans?

 + Touch up on the UI a tiny bit for more clarity
++ MacOS/Linux Support
++ Increase usefulness of stamina category (Asking how much stamina you want before being notified which will be max by default)
++ Slightly better notifications
 + Make a guide on which timer is used for by showing examples
 + Color Themes?
 + Background pictures to choose from for the timers?